Wxkyle/react-certification/react-cert/README.md

 ## Setup your generator
 [x].
 Install these dependencies:
 * `graphql graphql-tag @graphql-codegen/cli @graphql-codegen/introspection @graphql-codegen/typescript @graphql-codegen/typescript-operations`
-2. Follow the instructions here: https://github.com/tesseractcollective/react-graphql-docs/blob/first-drafts/reactGraphqlConfig.md
+[x].
+Follow the instructions here: https://github.com/tesseractcollective/react-graphql-docs/blob/first-drafts/reactGraphqlConfig.md
 This will help you setup your codegenerator and your hasura config file.